 In connection with receiving a J.D., Duke offers multiple dual degree programs, with the opportunity to obtain an M.D., Master of Environmental Management, Master of Public Policy, Master of Theological Studies, or one of several Law & Business degrees.
+Candidates apply separately each school and will receive independent decisions regarding admissions.
 Students with high academic qualifications, requisite foreign language facility, and “cross-cultural adaptability” can take advantage of a one-semester study abroad to learn the legal practice and traditions of a particular foreign country.

 Duke Law School does not release class rank.